HDProduction010/SquadJS-Alt-Checker-Revamped/README.md

 # AltChecker Plugin

-This AltChecker is a Discord and game server integration plugin designed to check for alternate accounts, detect cheater bans, and manage player interactions efficiently.
-This plugin uses BattleMetrics and the Community Ban List to provide better alt-checking.
+This AltChecker developed by JetDave is a Discord and game server integration plugin designed to check for alternate accounts, detect cheater bans, and manage player interactions efficiently.
+This plugin was refactored to use BattleMetrics and the Community Ban List to provide better alt-checking.

 ## Features